Dummy Hoy: Personal life

 In Hoy's time, the word "dumb" was used to describe someone who could not speak, rather than someone who was stupid.
-But since the ability to speak was often connected to one's intelligence, the epithets "dumb" and "dummy" became interchangeable with stupidity.
+Since the ability to speak was often connected to one's intelligence, the epithets "dumb" and "dummy" became interchangeable with stupidity.
 Hoy himself often corrected individuals who addressed him as William, and referred to himself as Dummy.
 Said to have been able to speak with a voice that resembled a squeak, he was one of the most intelligent players of his time.

-He is sometimes credited with developing the hand signals used by umpires to this day, though this view is widely disputed.
-Cy Rigler is believed to have created signals for balls and strikes while working in the minor leagues.
-In the November 6, 1886 issue of The Sporting News, the deaf pitcher Ed Dundon is credited as using hand signals while umpiring a game in Mobile, Alabama on October 20, 1886.
-Bill Klem is credited with introducing those signals to the Major Leagues, in the early 20th century.

-No articles printed during Hoy's lifetime have been found to support the suggestion that he influenced the creation of signals, nor did he ever maintain that he had such a role.
-Nonetheless, due to the possibility that he may have played a role in the use of signals, as well as for his all-around play, there is a movement to support his election to the Baseball Hall of Fame in Cooperstown, New York.

 In retirement, Hoy and his wife Anna Maria, who was also deaf, operated a dairy farm in Mount Healthy, Ohio, outside Cincinnati.
 Among their six children was Carson, an Ohio judge, and their grandson, Judson, became a member of the Ohio House of Representatives.
-They raised his nephew, Paul Hoy Helms, the founder of the Helms Athletic Foundation in Los Angeles.
+The Hoys raised Dummy's sister's son (nephew), Paul Hoy Helms, the founder of the Helms Athletic Foundation in Los Angeles.
 Hoy also worked as an executive with Goodyear after supervising hundreds of deaf workers during World War I.

-In 1951 he was the first deaf athlete elected to membership in the American Athletic Association of the Deaf Hall of Fame.
-At the age of 99 and just two months before his death in Cincinnati following a stroke, the Reds brought him back to Crosley Field, built on the site of his former home field, to throw out the first ball before Game 3 of the 1961 World Series.
+In 1951, he was the first deaf athlete elected to membership in the American Athletic Association of the Deaf Hall of Fame.
+At the age of 99, and just two months before his death in Cincinnati following a stroke, the Reds brought him back to Crosley Field, built on the site of his former home field, to throw out the first ball before Game 3 of the 1961 World Series.
 He could see, if not hear, the standing ovation he received.
-Upon his death that December, his remains were cremated according to family tradition and were scattered at Lytle Park in Cincinnati.
+Upon his death that December, his remains were cremated per family tradition and scattered at Lytle Park in Cincinnati.